adstriegel/cse20289-fa23/assignments/assignment06/Assignment6.md

 * `README.md`: This includes the results of how fast your code runs under 1, 2, and 4 processes.
 That includes the breakout for the total run-time as well as the sub-components of your code (loading, processing, output).
 * `analyze.py`: Your analysis code
 * `parbeacon.py`: A Python script that can be run directly via the command prompt and takes in the arguments as noted earlier
+   * This should be directly excecutable courtesy of the shebang
+* `measure.sh`: Shell script that runs a specific set of measurement cases
+   * This should take in two input arguments - the name of the script to test and the file with the data directories for testing
+* `measure-in.txt`: A file containing four directories for usage in testing

 ## Rubric